SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/30-resource-pools-and-classes.md

 - 12 CPUs, 80 GB RAM, 2 GPUs, 50 GB _default_ disk, 500 GB _max_ disk

-As users run sessions, their session resources (the resource class the session is using) comes out of the quota on the resource pool.
-If the resource pool’s quota has been reached, users won’t be able to start any more sessions in that resource pool (but they may run sessions in other resource pools).
+As users run sessions and jobs, their compute resources (the resource class in use) come out of the quota on the resource pool.
+If the resource pool’s quota has been reached, users won’t be able to start more sessions or jobs in that resource pool (but they may use other resource pools they have access to).

 <p class="image-container-l">
 ![Untitled](./resource-pools-and-classes-10.png)